Start the conversation

 But Scotts' products are also used by cannabis growers.
 Scotts appears well-positioned to be intensely involved with the marijuana industry as it grows.

-As cannabis businesses takes off, other companies in a variety of industries will grow alongside them.
+s off, other companies in a variety of industries will grow alongside them.
 Monitor headlines and industry reports to see which ancillary businesses partner with marijuana businesses.

 Thinking about a company's revenue sources and lines of business can help you identify potentially strong cannabis investments for your portfolio.